NeurIPS 2018 On-Device ML Workshop

-Deep Machine Learning has changed the computing paradigm.
+Deep learning and machine learning, in general, has changed the computing paradigm.
 Products of today are built with machine intelligence as a central attribute, and consumers are beginning to expect near-human interaction with the appliances they use.
 However, much of the Deep Learning revolution has been limited to the cloud, enabled by popular toolkits such as Caffe, TensorFlow, and MxNet, and by specialized hardware such as TPUs.
 In comparison, mobile devices until recently were just not fast enough, there were limited developer tools, and there were limited use cases that required on-device machine learning.
 That has recently started to change, with the advances in real-time computer vision and spoken language understanding driving real innovation in intelligent mobile applications.
 Several mobile-optimized neural network libraries were recently announced (CoreML, Caffe2 for mobile, TensorFlow Lite), which aim to dramatically reduce the barrier to entry for mobile machine learning.
 Innovation and competition at the silicon layer has enabled new possibilities for hardware acceleration.
 To make things even better, mobile-optimized versions of several state-of-the-art benchmark models were recently open sourced.
 Widespread increase in availability of connected “smart” appliances for consumers and IoT platforms for industrial use cases means that there is an ever-expanding surface area for mobile intelligence and ambient devices in homes.
 All of these advances in combination imply that we are likely at the cusp of a rapid increase in research interest in on-device machine learning, and in particular, on-device neural computing.

 - Real-time mobile computer vision